 - Children up to age 12 must wear a USCG-approved life jacket when on a vessel less than 19 feet in length.

-- All vessels (including canoes and kayaks) must have at least one USCG-approved life jacket for each person on board.
+- All vessels (including canoe, kayaks, and paddleboards) must have at least one USCG-approved life jacket for each person on board.